LennardKrause/xrdPlanner/README.md

  - (python3 -m) pip install xrdPlanner.
  - Type _xrdPlanner_ in a terminal and hit enter.
  - Choose a detector and a model from the _Detector_ menu.
+ - Plot diffraction cone contours:
- - Pick a reference from the _Reference_ menu to plot its contours ([pyFAI](https://pyfai.readthedocs.io/en/v2023.1/)).
+   - Pick a reference from the _Reference_ menu ([pyFAI](https://pyfai.readthedocs.io/en/v2023.1/)).
- - Drop a .cif file onto the window to draw its contours ([Dans_Diffraction](https://github.com/DanPorter/Dans_Diffraction)), click a contour to get a hkl tooltip.
+   - Drop a .cif file onto the window ([Dans_Diffraction](https://github.com/DanPorter/Dans_Diffraction)), click a contour to get a hkl tooltip.
+   - Enter custom unit cell dimensions.
  - Use the units from the _Units_ menu you are the most comfortable with.
  - Hover over the grey line at the top to show the sliders.
 Click it to make it stay open.
  - Drag the sliders to change energy and geometry.

 ## Customisation:
+  - Use the [export window](#export-window) from the settings menu.
   - Edit the _settings.json_ file and the _detector_db.json_ files.
   - Use _Settings_ -> _Edit files_ to edit the _current settings_ or _Detector db_ file.
   - Reload the settings file to see the difference.